openshift/enhancements/enhancements/storage/csi-migration.md

 ## Summary

 We want to allow cluster administrators to seamlessly migrate volumes created using the in-tree storage plugin to their counterparts CSI drivers.
 It is important to achieve this goal before CSI Migration feature becomes GA in upstream.
-Also, this is a requirement for supporting [out-of-tree cloud providers](https://github.com/openshift/enhancements/pull/463)
+This also a requirement for supporting [out-of-tree cloud providers](https://github.com/openshift/enhancements/pull/463)

 ## Motivation